biodiversitydata-se/asvoccur/README.md

 # asvoccur
 R tools for ASV occurrence data in [SBDI](https://biodiversitydata.se/).

+## News
+- **March 2025**: Switched counts table to sparse matrices to handle large datasets from the Insect Biome Atlas project, as previous implementation using `data.table` caused RAM exhaustion.
+Sparse matrices are currently applied only to counts, but further use for other objects (asvs, events, emof) may follow.
+This change is available in the **develop** branch.

 ## Overview
 The **asvoccur** R package, currently under development, provides tools for unpacking and processing ASV occurrence data and metadata downloaded from [the Swedish ASV portal](http://asv-portal.biodiversitydata.se/).
 It enables users to convert condensed DwC archives into ASV table format for easier downstream analysis in R, by using functions that load, merge, and aggregate ASV counts across taxonomic ranks.